isabella232/advertising-cloud.en/help/dsp/optimization/optimization-pre-bid-filters.md

+---
+title: Placement-level Pre-Bid Filters and How to Use Them
+description: Placement-level Pre-Bid Filters and How to Use Them
+---
-# Placement-level Pre-Bid Filters and How to Use Them {#optimization-pre-bid-filters}
+# Placement-level Pre-Bid Filters and How to Use Them

 | Pre-Bid Filter | Description | When to Use This Filter|
 | ---------------| ----------- | ---------------------- |